sparkle-project/sparkle-project.github.io/documentation/customization/index.md

 ### Calls to SUUpdater

 The `SUUpdater` object is the main controller for the updating system in your app.
 There is a singleton instance of this class for each bundle being updated.
 If you're trying to update the running .app, you can retrieve the appropriate `SUUpdater` by calling `[SUUpdater sharedUpdater]`.
-If you're trying to update some other bundle, you can use `[SUUpdater updaterForBundle:(NSBundle *)myBundle]`.
+If you're trying to update some [other bundle](/documentation/bundles/), you can use `[SUUpdater updaterForBundle:(NSBundle *)myBundle]`.

-Once you have the `SUUpdater` instance, there are a few interesting accessors you could use:
+Once you have the `SUUpdater` instance, there are a few interesting accessors you could use.
+Please use them only if you need dynamic behavior (e.g. user preferences).
+Do not use these functions to set default configuration.
+Use Info.plist keys to set default configuration instead.

     - (void)setAutomaticallyChecksForUpdates:(BOOL)automaticallyChecks;
     - (BOOL)automaticallyChecksForUpdates;